 Moving on from that, let’s get to this Amsterdam travel itinerary.
 With it as your guide, you’ll understand exactly what to do in Amsterdam in 3 days to make the most of your trip.

-Recommendation: Save time and money with the I Amsterdam City Card.
-With this card you not only get to visit Amsterdam’s world-class museums and attractions for free, but you also get to enjoy unlimited access to Amsterdam’s public transport, as well as a free canal cruise.
-Unlike many other city cards, the I Amsterdam City Card is an amazing value and we highly recommend buying it for your trip to Amsterdam.
+Recommendation: Save time and money with the Go City Amsterdam Pass.
+With this card you not only get to visit Amsterdam’s world-class museums and attractions for free, but you also get to enjoy a free canal cruise.
+Unlike many other city cards, the Go City Amsterdam Pass is an amazing value and we highly recommend buying it for your trip to Amsterdam.